plooploops/windows-containers-AD/auth-examples/Scenarios-Read-Me/README-IIS.md

 ## IIS Lift and Shift
 We'd like to put together an IIS web site and host it in a Windows Container.

 The frontend will send a request to the backend API.
 The Backend API will then query SQL using the credentials passed to it from the frontend + UPN from the user in the request from the browser.
+The frontend and backend will use separate gMSA accounts.
+Also, the frontend gMSA account will be allowed to delegate to the backend gMSA account.

 ![Scenario](../../media/iis/scenario.png)